vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/3.upgrade-nebula-graph/upgrade-nebula-ent-from-3.x-3.4.md

   !!! caution

-        Please ensure that the number of storage paths set for the `--data_path` parameter in the Meta and Storage service configuration files of the 3.4.0 cluster is the same as the that for the `--data_path` parameter in the configuration files of the 3.x cluster.
+        Please ensure that the number of storage paths set for the `--data_path` parameter in the Meta and Storage service configuration files of the 3.4.0 cluster is the same as that for the `--data_path` parameter in the configuration files of the 3.x cluster.
 Otherwise, the upgraded cluster will not start.

-2. Stop the enterprise edition of v3.x services.
+1. Stop the enterprise edition of v3.x services.
 For details see [Manage NebulaGraph services](../../2.quick-start/3.quick-start-on-premise/5.start-stop-service.md).

   Run the `nebula.service status all` command to confirm that all services have been stopped after running the command.